Satyajay01/Self-introduction/README.md

 I was born in Dist janjgir-champa chhattisgarh,

-I did my graduation in Bachelor of Computer Application from chaitanya art & science college pamgarh,
+I did my graduation in Bachelor of Computer Application from chaitanya art & science college pamgarh.

+I recently completed my MERN stack developer career course from Midas institute Raipur.

+And i have one year experience in a Computer technician from Sai Computer worls shop pamgarh.

 I belong to a nuclear family.

 My strengths includes honesty, smart work, Self motivated and quick learner.

 My short term goal is to get a job in a good company and long term goal is to get placed in a reputed company.